-As can also be seen in figure 1, the importance of the various portfolio elements depend upon the magnitude of the offset price.
-In particular, at low levels of offset prices, the cost effective strategies are agricultural soil sequestration and alterations in existing forest management which produce offsets as a byproduct along with traditional sectoral production.
+As can also be seen in figure 1, the importance of the various portfolio elements depends upon the magnitude of the offset price.
+In particular, at low levels of offset prices, the cost effective strategies are agricultural soil sequestration and alterations in existing forest management.
 However, when the offset prices become higher, then biofuel production and afforestation take over.
 The reason for the shift involves basic economics.
-At low prices, the GHG mitigation strategies employed continue to produce traditional agricultural and forestry commodities while also enhancing GHG offset production.
-Such strategies yield relatively lower per acre offset rates.
-At higher prices, the biofuels and afforestation strategies take over producing larger amounts of offsets per unit of land but diverting production from traditional commodities.
-For example, using data from West and Post (2002), agricultural soil sequestration and biofuel generate offsets in excess of one ton per acre but require giving up traditional production.
-This leads to

-Insight 2 - The most cost effective elements in the portfolio depend on the magnitude of the greenhouse gas offset (carbon) price.
+At low prices, the GHGE mitigation strategies employed continue to produce traditional agricultural and forestry commodities while also producing GHGE offsets.
+Such strategies yield relatively low per acre offset rates.
+At higher prices, the biofuel and afforestation strategies take over producing larger amounts of offsets per unit of land but diverting production from traditional commodities.
+For example, using data from West and Post (2002), agricultural soil sequestration generates roughly a quarter of a ton of carbon offset per acre while afforestation and biofuel generate offsets in excess of one ton per acre but require giving up traditional production.
+This leads to Insight 2 - The most cost effective elements in the portfolio depend on the magnitude of the greenhouse gas emission offset (carbon) price.